fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 }
 ```

-Notice that, in this case, we are using the *same* business logic implementation for both access points.
+Also in this case, reusing the *same* business logic implementation for both access points does not require updating the `main` block.

-The last advantage brought by these principles that we discuss here is that they aid at integrating code written with different technologies.
+The last advantage brought by these principles that we discuss here is that they help with integrating code written with different technologies.
 Since access points are defined separately from business logic implementations, we can write such implementations in different languages.
 In Jolie, this is achieved with the keyword `foreign`.
 For instance, suppose again that our `Greeter` service needed a `UserProfiles` service that we want to implement in Java.
 We can achieve this by implementing a class `greeter.UserProfiles` that implements the necessary API as Java methods and then extending our example as follows (we omit the definition of the API of `UserProfiles`).